 Here’s What You Do

 First…you have a beer.
-Even the simplest recipes go better when the cook is prepared and mise en place is performed.
+Even the simplest recipes are easier when the cook is prepared and mise en place is performed.
 That starts by getting in the right frame of mind.
-Get a beer, sit down and read the recipe all the way through while you sip.
-Learn what ingredients and equipment you will need and what you will do with each one.
+Sip a beer while you read the recipe all the way through.
+Learn what ingredients and equipment you will need and what you will do each step of the way.

 Mise en Place

+Make this fun and no-angst by performing Mise En Place.
 Prepare all the ingredients before you begin cooking.
-If the ingredients are prepped and placed in small bowls, all you will have to do is assemble the recipe as you go.
+Then, most of the work is done and all you'll have to do is assemble the recipe as you go!

 - If using bacon, slice it into 1 to 2-inch pieces.